muarshad01/Docker_and_Kubernetes/03_Building_Custom_Images_Through_Docker_Server.md

 * Creating a `Dockerfile` Flow:
   - (a) Specify a BASE image
-  - (b) Run some commands to install additional programs
+  - (b) Run some commands to install ADDITIONAL programs
-  - (c) Specify a command to run on container startup
+  - (c) Specify a command to RUN on container startup

 ***